 Many stolen watches that I hear about are opportunists, just hoping to get lucky.
 But don’t rule out calculated, targeted and planned theft.
 As we have seen on Paul Thorpe’s videos, when a thief wants to get their hands on something, they will pretty much go to any extreme to get it.
 There isn’t, in many cases, much you can do about it.
 What you can do is not pass things over on a silver platter for them and ideally make sure they leave empty handed.
 Thieves tend to go down the path of least resistance and if you live in a house that has weak doors and windows, no alarm, and you have a high value watch collection left out on display, this is an intruder’s dream.

 We need to make life difficult for them.
 We need to plan ahead and not make ourselves easy targets and present them low hanging fruit.
 We want to put the odds in our favour that they will leave empty handed.

 Here’s what we can do…

 Beef up your home security.

 Ideally, we want to stop an intruder getting into your house in the first place or at least make it a struggle for them.
 The reality is, if they want to get in, they’re probably getting in – through brute force – but remember to always lock and double lock all your doors and windows when going out.
-Obvious I know – but the first line of defense is to check the robustness of your windows and doors.
+Obvious I know – but the first line of defence is to check the robustness of your windows and doors.
 Are they secure?
 Are they modern?
 Are they solid?
-If not, then the first line of defense is a bit of a weak one.
-And you will need to reply on the next lines of defense as break in and entry is quite possible.
+If not, then the first line of defence is a bit of a weak one.
+And you will need to reply on the next lines of defence as break in and entry is quite possible.